gabrielbdornas/braico.me/docs/blog/posts/20240626_python_course_1.md

 Get ready to join the thriving Python community, let's get started!

-## Instalations
+## Installations

-- If you are using linux or mac it may be installed.
+- If you are using Linux or Mac, it may be installed.
 Open your terminal and run `python --version`.
-- If you are in Windows download it from [Python downloads page](https://www.python.org/downloads/).
+- If you are on Windows, download it from the [Python downloads page](https://www.python.org/downloads/).
-- Download a text editor as [vs code](https://code.visualstudio.com/download) or [sublime text](https://www.sublimetext.com/3)
+- Download a text editor as [VS code](https://code.visualstudio.com/download) or [sublime text](https://www.sublimetext.com/3)
-- If you are in Window download [git for windows](https://git-scm.com/download/win) as we'll need a terminal to run our programs.
+- If you are on Window, download [git for windows](https://git-scm.com/download/win) as we'll need a terminal to run our programs.

 ## Your first Python program